Flag of Timor-Leste: Independence (1974–1975)

 The declaration of independence was only recognised by a few countries.
 Politically, Indonesia was supported by the United States and Australia, as they feared a second Cuba due to the leftist orientation of Fretilin.
 The extent to which the red basic colour and the certain similarity of the flag design to Cuba's flag supported this assumption is debatable.
 That the flag of Cuba or the flag of Mozambique were models for Leitão's triangular design can only be assumed.
-At least there were and still are sympathies for Cuba and especially for Ernesto Che Guevara in East Timor.
+At least there were and still are sympathies for Cuba and especially for Ernesto Che Guevara in Timor-Leste.
 Fretilin already had close relations with Mozambique and its ruling party FRELIMO.